e2ebridge/e2e-bridge-cli/README.md

 * **instanceName=\<instance name\>**: Choose a different instance name  (applies to Node.js services only)

 ### Other Switches:
-* `-N|--nodejs` Assume that the service is a Node.js service.
+* `-n|--nodejs` Assume that the service is a Node.js service.
 This is ignored for "deploy" and illegal for "kill".
+* `-N` The same as `-n`.
+Kept for backwards compatibility only.
 * `-j|--java` Assume that the service is a Java service.
 This is ignored for "deploy" and illegal for "kill".
 * `-g|--git` Use "git archive" for building the repository.
 This is ignored for all commands but "pack".
 * `-s|--shrinkwrap` Execute "npm shrinkwrap" before creating the repository.
 This is ignored for all commands but "pack".